ThinkInvis/RoR2-Dronemeld/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Dronemeld/blob/master/changelog.md

+**1.3.2**

+- Fixes for Seekers of the Storm:
+	- Updated dependencies for new patch.
+	- Retargeted changed hook signatures (fixes errors preventing mod load).

 **1.3.1**

 - Fixed a potential NRE when setting up on a CharacterMaster without an inventory.